-8.3.2.1 Conformity with proposal.
-The structure of the thesis should accord as closely as possible with that contained in the thesis proposal.
+- 8.3.2.1 Conformity with proposal.
+The structure of the thesis should accord as closely as possible with that contained in the thesis proposal. - 8.3.2.2 Length.

-8.3.2.2 Length.
 The text of the thesis, excluding bibliography and appendices, shall be at least 12,500 and no more than 30,000 words (not including the bibliography).
-Should a thesis exceed 30,000 words, no professor is under obligation to read or examine it, nor is the TST obliged to find a professor who is willing to do so.

-8.3.2.2 Style.
-The thesis must conform to the AD style regulation (see section 9), and spelling must be consistent with a recognized Canadian standard.

-8.3.2.3 Title page.
-The title page of the thesis shall include the following elements: (a) the title and subtitle (on the upper third of the page); (b) specification of the degree program, according to the sample form following, as appropriate; c) the student's full legal name (no nicknames, diminutives, or aliases); (d) the place and date of submission (at the bottom of the page); (e) notice of copyright.

-8.3.2.3.1 Sample form of degree specification for an M.A.
+Should a thesis exceed 30,000 words, no professor is under obligation to read or examine it, nor is the TST obliged to find a professor who is willing to do so. - 8.3.2.2 Style.
+The thesis must conform to the AD style regulation (see section 9), and spelling must be consistent with a recognized Canadian standard. - 8.3.2.3 Title page.
+The title page of the thesis shall include the following elements: (a) the title and subtitle (on the upper third of the page); (b) specification of the degree program, according to the sample form following, as appropriate; c) the student's full legal name (no nicknames, diminutives, or aliases); (d) the place and date of submission (at the bottom of the page); (e) notice of copyright. - 8.3.2.3.1 Sample form of degree specification for an M.A. thesis.

-thesis.
 A Thesis submitted to the Faculty of ...
 College and the ...
 Department of the Toronto School of Theology.
-In partial fulfilment of the requirements for the degree of Master of Arts in Theology awarded by the University of St. Michael's College.

-8.3.2.4 Abstract.
-The thesis must include a brief abstract of the thesis on the page following the title page.

-8.3.2.5 Table of contents.
-The thesis must include a table of contents on the page following the abstract.
+In partial fulfilment of the requirements for the degree of Master of Arts in Theology awarded by the University of St. Michael's College. - 8.3.2.4 Abstract.
+The thesis must include a brief abstract of the thesis on the page following the title page. - 8.3.2.5 Table of contents.
+The thesis must include a table of contents on the page following the abstract. - 8.3.2.6 Bibliography.

-8.3.2.6 Bibliography.
 The thesis must include a bibliography at the end.
 The bibliography must distinguish primary from secondary sources in separate categories.
-It may include sub-categories as appropriate.
+It may include sub-categories as appropriate. - 8.3.3 Technical requirements.
+For information on the weight of paper, the margins, the size and readability of the font, the spacing of lines, the incorporation of tables and illustrations, and other technical matters, students should contact the registrar's office at their college of registration.